sakshisingh1809/CVRP-with-GA/README.md

-# Capacitated Vehicle Routing Problem #
+# Capacitated Vehicle Routing Problem with Machine Learning #

 ### This repository contains algorithms to solve the CVRP (Capacitated Vehicle Routing Problem) in C++ and incorporating Machine Learning (ML) from python ###